unsetbit/california-education-data/README.md

 The files are retrieved from http://www.cde.ca.gov/ta/ac/ap/apidatafiles.asp.
 The data files are converted to CSV and the layout html pages are converted to JSON files.
 For convenience, a header line is added to the CSV which is the names of the fields from the layout file.

 ## Annual Financial  Data (SACS and ALT)
 This data is in `data/csv/sacs` and `data/csv/alt`.
-Due to githubs limitation on large files I had to gzip the csvs, you can run `node unzipCsvs.js` to unzip them all.
+Due to GitHub's limitation on large files I had to gzip the csvs, you can run `node unzipCsvs.js` to unzip them all.

 The origin for this data is here: http://www.cde.ca.gov/ds/fd/fd/

 This data is a bit trickier to update since they're distributed as self-extracting exes.
-I've downloaded the exes, extracted them, resulting in .mdb files, then ran [mdbToCsv](https://github.com/oztu/mdbToCsv) against them to generate to csv files.
-I then ran `node zipCsvs.js` to gzip them in order to appease github's limitation on large file sizes.
+I've downloaded the exes, extracted them, then ran the resulting .mdb files against [mdbToCsv](https://github.com/oztu/mdbToCsv) to generate to csv files.
+Finally, I ran `node zipCsvs.js` to gzip them in order to appease GitHub's limitation on large file sizes.